Pins and Needles

 Click and Collect

 Business and customers adapted quickly to commerce during a pandemic.
-After ordering online, shoppers could choose home delivery, or the new “click and collect”, where their purchases were waiting for them at the front desk, or even put straight into their car boot.
+After ordering on line, shoppers could choose home delivery, or the new “click and collect”, where their purchases were waiting for them at the front desk, or even put straight into their car boot.

 Close contact